-Special patient clinic is a unique clinic where most of the patients have complex medical conditions with multiple medications.
-Special patient clinic takes care of the oral health needs of the geriatric patients, special needs patients and patients of all ages with complex medical conditions.
+The Special Patient Clinic is a unique clinic where most of the patients have complex medical conditions with multiple medications.
+The clinic takes care of the oral health needs of the geriatric patients, special needs patients and patients of all ages with complex medical conditions.
 We treat patients with:

 - Cardiovascular diseases (Angina, Heart failure, Hypertension, Stroke)